RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/_index.md

 vi <type>.ini
 sudo service redhawk-adminservice restart
 ```

+{{% notice note %}}
+The configuration files reside in a system privileged directory.
+Ensure that you have proper privileges to create and edit files in those directories.
+{{% /notice %}}

 For more information about the configuration files used to control the REDHAWK core services, refer to the following sections:

 - [AdminService Configuration File]({{< relref "manual/appendices/adminservice/configuration/adminservice.md" >}})